 Take It From Here Kevin: St. Andrews Golf Course Scotland

 As a golfer, there are places that we all want to play, Augusta, Pebble Beach, Wing Foot etcetera, but the holy grail of golfers everywhere is The Old Course at St. Andrews.
 Sherrie and I recently took a trip to Scotland that lasted for two weeks.
+We had some great adventures and historic stops in Scotland.
 I was completely okay seeing all the fourteen or so castles that Sherrie is infatuated with but, I told her that I have to plan at least one day for me.
 Golfing at St. Andrews to have the Old Course experience.